beigeworm/PwnPi-A.L.O.A-OLED-build/README.md

 **3D printing the shell**
 Use the stl files to create a .gcode file for the printer.

-You will also need a soldering iron with the necessary materials and some thin guage wire.
+You will also need a soldering iron with the necessary materials

+some thin guage wire

+Hot Glue and Glue Gun

+And some superglue..

 Now you have all the parts needed, you can start.

 **Wiring The components**